Select the UI Link button from any library database to determine whether the library has electronic access to the resource.

 Published instruments will need to be purchased from the publisher.
 Rarely will you find a published instrument freely available.
 Also, you may need to have specific qualifications to administer the instrument.

 Unpublished instruments are developed for research purpose and may be published in entirety in a book, disseration, or article.
-You would need to seek persmission from the author before using.
+You would need to seek permission from the author before using.

-For more information on finding and using instruments, visit the following guides:
+For more information on finding and using instruments, visit the UI Libraries Tests and Measurements Subject Guide

 There is no formal service at the library to review content for APA formatting.
 I will offer you my opinion for specific questions that arise after consulting APA resources.
 I usually advise seeking a knowledgeable colleague/classmate for reviewing entire paper/manuscript.